Sponsored

 Physic Tutorials

-What Is Temperature And Temperature Measurement In Physics
+Temperature Measurement In Physics For WAEC and JAMB

-We are used to the idea that a thermometer shows the temperature of an object with which is in contact with.
+We are used to the idea that a thermometer shows the temperature of an object with which is in contact.

-Temperature is a measure of degree of hotness or coldness of an object on some scale.
-You can also say it tells us the direction in which energy flows (energy flow from a region of higher temperature to the region of lower temperature).
+Temperature is a measure of the degree of hotness or coldness of an object on some scale.
+You can also say it tells us the direction in which energy flows (energy flows from a region of higher temperature to a region of lower temperature).

 When two objects in contact have the same temperature, there will be no transfer of thermal energy between them.
 This is referred to as thermal equilibrium.